Editor's Note: Happy Anniversary, Edutopia

 As a result, we're adding a number of new lifestyle components to the publication, including sections on health, science, food, culture, and travel.
 It's critical that when we think "lifestyle," we do not equate this concept with fluff or throwaway content.
 This is not about simply adding articles about flip-flops or trips to Peru.
 It is about addressing the components that make up our readers' interests (which, in fact, may include the occasional article about flip-flops or trips to Peru).
 We will be as selective and as thoughtful with these choices as we are with those we make for existing sections, providing stories that are useful and/or entertaining to people for whom education is a priority.

-These changes are the latest step in a long journey for The George Lucas Educational Foundation, which is now celebrating its fifteenth anniversary.
+These changes are the latest step in a long journey for The George Lucas Educational Foundation, which is now celebrating its 15th anniversary.
 Earlier this year, for instance, we introduced a revamped Web site, featuring new interactive features that come more alive when you contribute.
-We've added a blog called Spiral Notebook, as well as a regular readers' poll, a new series of weekly e-newsletters addressing topics such as technology integration and project-based learning, and a daily selection of links to a whole range of education-related articles that we're sure you'll find fascinating.
+We've added blogs, as well as a regular poll, and a new series of weekly e-newsletters addressing topics such as technology integration and project learning.
 So far, the feedback has been tremendous; Web site traffic has doubled in a year.

 We hope you enjoy our new features.
 Tell us what you think.